-➢ For more information about whether you can claim certain capital works deductions, see Taxation Determination TD 2005/47 - Income tax: what do the words 'can deduct' mean in the context of those provisions in Division 110 of the Income Tax Assessment Act 1997 which reduce the cost base or reduced cost base of a CGT asset by amounts you 'have deducted or can deduct', and is there a fixed point in time when this must be determined? and Law Administration Practice Statement (General Administration) PS LA 2006/1 (GA) - Calculating the cost base and reduced cost base of a CGT asset if a taxpayer does not have sufficient information to determine the amount of construction expenditure on the asset for the purpose of working out their entitlement to a deduction under Division 43 of the Income Tax Assessment Act 1997.
+- For more information about whether you can claim certain capital works deductions, see: - Taxation Determination TD 2005/47 Income tax: what do the words 'can deduct' mean in the context of those provisions in Division 110 of the Income Tax Assessment Act 1997 which reduce the cost base or reduced cost base of a CGT asset by amounts you 'have deducted or - For information on when a building, structure or other capital improvement to land is treated as a CGT asset separate from the land, see chapter 1 and the section Major capital improvements to a dwelling acquired before 20 September 1985 in the Guide to capital gains tax 2016.

+- can deduct', and is there a fixed point in time when this must be determined? and - Law Administration Practice Statement (General Administration) PS LA 2006/1 (GA) Calculating cost base of CGT asset where there is insufficient information to determine any Division 43 capital works deduction.

-EXAMPLE 21: Capital works deduction
+EXAMPLE 27: Capital works deduction

-Zoran acquired a rental property on 1 July 1997 for \$200,000.
-Before disposing of the property on 30 June 2012, he had claimed \$10,000 in capital works deductions.
+Zoran acquired a rental property on 1 July 1998 for \$200,000.
+Before disposing of the property on 30 June 2016, he had claimed \$10,000 in capital works deductions.